liamtrotzuk/gpt3-dream-diary/README.md

 # gpt3-dream-diary
-A simple Python script for analyzing the recent content of my Google Sheets dream diary.
+A simple Python script for analyzing the recent content of my dream diary in Google Sheets.